notofonts/noto-docs/src/miniarticles/NotoSansJavanese.md

 # Noto Sans Javanese

-Noto Sans Javanese is a sanserif design for texts in the Javanese script.
+Noto Sans Javanese is a sans serif design for texts in the Javanese script.

-Noto Sans Javanese contains 405 glyphs, 7 OpenType features, and supports 99 characters: Javanese.
+Noto Sans Javanese contains 405 glyphs, 7 OpenType features, and supports 99 characters from the Unicode block : Javanese.

 ## Supported writing systems